Advent of 5G puts new pressure on RF device and substrate development

 Okmetic’s High Resistivity MCz wafers offer a superior option for FZ technology with enhanced performance, robustness and cost-effeciency.
-Okmetic also has an option for proprietary Parasitic Suppression Layer on top of the High Resistivity wafer, which eliminates the need for alternative, typically implant-based passivation carried out as a part of the customer process.
+Okmetic also has an option for proprietary trap-rich layer on top of the High Resistivity wafer, which eliminates the need for alternative, typically implant-based passivation carried out as a part of the customer process.

 Filter manufacturers have observed excellent electrical performance results with Okmetic’s High Resistivity wafers.
-Okmetic’s filter-optimized wafer technology can reduce substrate-related RF losses by up to 40% and thus reliably provide high effective resistivity with improved IMD3 and second harmonics generation by up to several tens of dB.
+Okmetic’s filter-optimized wafer technology can reduce substrate-related RF losses significantly and thus reliably provide high effective resistivity with improved IMD3 and second harmonics generation.

 Advancements in packaging highlight the significance of interposers and make this a growing area.
 Substrates typical for MEMS such as thin, patterned wafers with TSV’s have also been found to be beneficial for the manufacture of interposers.
 Okmetic has been supplying optimized wafers for the MEMS field for decades and interposers is a relatively new but growing market area where Okmetic can offer its expertise gained over the years.